 STUDENT SIGNATURE: DATE:

 FACULTY SIGNATURE: DATE:

 PROGRAM CHAIR: DATE:

+an Durante Chain Associate Dean fan Associate Affaine Dean

 cc: Program Chair, Associate Dean for Academic Affairs, Dean

 SUBSTANCE USE POLICY

 The Duquesne University School of Nursing has a vested interest in the health and welfare of its students.
 Moreover, it has a responsibility in ensuring that students enrolled in the pre-licensure nursing Program are eligible to secure a license upon successful completion of the program and all students licensed and enrolled in a graduate program are able to maintain their licensure.
 Furthermore, the School has a duty and obligation to protect the public health and safety.